Where Does Matcha Come From? Japan vs Global Origins

 India

-India is better known for chai and black tea, but some gardens now produce powdered green tea for the matcha market.
-These products can have interesting character, though the cultivation and processing methods are still evolving.
+Better known for chai and black tea, but some gardens now produce powdered green tea for the matcha market.
+Character can be interesting, though methods are still evolving.

 Taiwan